-These configuration variables define the location of the Java Virtual Machine (JVM).
+These configuration macros define the location of the Java Virtual Machine (JVM).
 If certain Java-based features are activated (for example, the LiberatorJMX blade), Liberator attempts to load a JVM when it starts up.

-If your Java installation is standard, you do not need to change either of these settings.
+If your Java installation is a standard JDK installation, you do not need to change either of these settings.
 However, if the Java installation is non-standard:

-- Assuming that the java binary is located in the directory /<path-up-to-bin>/bin, set the JVM_BASE configuration variable in global_config/environment.conf to <path-up-to-bin>. - Set the JVM_LOCATION configuration variable in global_config/environment.conf to the absolute path of the JVM.
+- Assuming that the java binary is located in the directory /<path-up-to-bin>/bin, define the JVM\BASE macro in global\config/environment.conf as <path-up-to-bin>. - Define the JVM\LOCATION macro in global\config/environment.conf as the absolute path of the JVM.

-Note: If you copy $global_config/environment.conf$ to other server machines in a multi-server deployment, make sure the settings for JVM_BASE and JVM_LOCATION are suitable for these servers, and change the settings as required.
+Note: If you copy $global\config/environment.conf$ to other server machines in a multi-server deployment, make sure the settings for JVM\BASE and JVM\LOCATION are suitable for these servers, and change the settings as required.